-In response to the above knowledge gaps, the INITIAL objectives of this proposed research are to:
+In response to the above knowledge gaps, the INITIAL objectives of this proposed research were to:

-- 1. Continue the collection of fishery-independent data from Lauchlan River Arctic char to establish a time series of biological (including, length, weight and age) and catch-effort data from this system.
-This will be done in tandem with the fishery-dependent data collection program in the region. - 2.
-Collect stomach, tissue and genetic samples from all captured char.
-These will specifically be used for (1) assessing the frequency and prevalence of microplastics in the stomachs of Lauchlan River Arctic char, (2) investigating trends in mercury concentrations (and metals) in sea-run (anadromous) Arctic char in the region (3) stable isotope analyses aimed at understanding the trophic relationships of char within the marine food web, and (4) assessing contributions of discrete stock to harvest in the region. - 3.
-After five consecutive years, use these data to assess the sustainability of the Lauchlan River fishery and to set total allowable harvests for this location that will be incorporated into an updated version of the IFMP for Cambridge Bay Arctic char.
+- Continue the collection of fishery-independent data from Lauchlan River Arctic char to establish a time series of biological (including, length, weight and age) and catch-effort data from this system.
+This will be done in tandem with the fishery-dependent data collection program in the region. - Collect stomach, tissue and genetic samples from all captured char.
+These will specifically be used for (1) assessing the frequency and prevalence of microplastics in the stomachs of Lauchlan River Arctic char, (2) investigating trends in mercury concentrations (and metals) in sea-run (anadromous) Arctic char in the region (3) stable isotope analyses aimed at understanding the trophic relationships of char within the marine food web, and (4) assessing contributions of discrete stock to harvest in the mixed-stock fisheries in the region. - After five consecutive years, use these data to assess the sustainability of the Lauchlan River fishery and to set total allowable harvests for this location that will be incorporated into an updated version of the IFMP for Cambridge Bay Arctic char.

-Unfortunately as a result of COVID-19 and the subsequent travel restrictions, coupled with no float planes being in Cambridge Bay during the Lauchlan River downstream Arctic char run, that aspect of our field program was cancelled.
-We therefore transitioned the focus of the work to be completed in 2020 to a community-based sampling initiative at the area locally known as Gravel Pit.
+Unfortunately once again as a result of COVID-19 and the subsequent travel restrictions, coupled with no float planes being in Cambridge Bay during the Lauchlan River downstream Arctic char run, that aspect of our field program was cancelled.
+Similar to 2020, we once again transitioned the focus of the work to be completed in 2021 to a community-based sampling initiative at the area locally known as Gravel Pit.
 The Gravel Pit area is important to Cambridge Bay residents for the subsistence harvest of Arctic char throughout the summer.
-Despite this, there has been very limited sampling at Gravel pit and there is limited knowledge regarding the char harvested at this location.
-Therefore the revised objectives of the 2020 field season were to:
+Despite this, there has been very limited sampling at Gravel Pit and there is limited knowledge regarding the char harvested at this location.
+Additionally, this summer, there concern was raised by Cambridge Bay residents over potential cysts and parasites in locally harvested Arctic char.
+Initially, this came to our attention through social media posts and then subsequently harvesters started reaching out to us directly.
+As such, this year we will also use a subset of the samples for parasite assessments with the goal of producing an infographic of common parasites in the region.

+Therefore the revised objectives of the 2021 field season were to:

 - 1. Hire a community-based subsistence harvester to fish for Arctic char throughout the marine feeding season. - 2.
-Collect biological data (length, weight and age) of Arctic char harvested at Gravel Pit throughout the marine feeding season, and to establish a time series of biological data (including, length, weight and age).

-3. Collect stomach, tissue and genetic samples from all captured char.
-These will specifically be used for (1) assessing the frequency and prevalence of microplastics in the stomachs of Kitikmeot Region Arctic char, (2) investigating trends in mercury concentrations (and metals) in sea-run (anadromous) Arctic char in the region, and (3) assessing contributions of discrete stock to harvest in the mixed-stock fisheries in the region.
+Collect biological data (length, weight and age) of Arctic char harvested at Gravel Pit throughout the marine feeding season, and to establish a time series of biological (including, length, weight and age). - 3.
+Collect stomach, tissue and genetic samples from all captured char.
+These will specifically be used for (1) assessing the frequency and prevalence of microplastics in the stomachs of Kitikmeot Region Arctic char, (2) investigating trends in mercury concentrations (and metals) in sea-run (anadromous) Arctic char in the region, (3) assessing contributions of discrete stock to harvest in the mixed-stock fisheries in the region and (4) assessing parasites in locally harvested Arctic char.